testcraftsman/testpool/docs/source/quickstart.rst

 ===============

 Normally Testpool is installed on a central server and configured to manager hypervisor content.
-Currently Testpool supports KVM which will be required for demonstration purposes.
+Testpool supports KVM which is required for this demonstration.
 Testpool client content is installed on satellite systems which interact with the Testpool server and hypervisors.

 To expedite this guide, all Testpool content will be installed on a single